CharlyMannion/CMannion_CV/README.md

 ## About Me

-I am a full stack developer and tutor at Northcoders, a Coding Bootcamp.
+I am a full stack developer and Associate Product Developer at AND Digital.
 After completing a History degree, I worked as a Finance Technology Consultant at EY and RBS before deciding to pursue a career as a developer.
+I completed the Northcoders Coding Bootcamp, where I worked as a tutor before moving to AND.
 I am a flexible thinker, a keen learner, and I have a curiosity for both people and tech.
 I am drawn to coding as I find the problem-solving and collaborative working style to be fun, rewarding and satisfying.
-I am excited to start my first role after a period absence from work due to personal matters.
-This experience strengthened my resolve to become a skilled engineer.

 ## Experience

-#### Northcoders - *Software Engineer and Tutor* (Jan 2021 to Present)
+#### Northcoders - *Software Engineer and Tutor* (Jan 2021 to March 2021)

 Whilst finishing the Nortchoders bootcamp, I was offered the opportunity to stay on and work as a tutor and Software Engineer.